-ID US CFP US01 As a Librarian, I want to register a new book, so 2 that it is available for booking and/or loan US02 As a Librarian.
-I want to remove books 2 US03 As a Librarian, I want to list all books 3 US04 As a Librarian, I want to update books, so that I can 4 left it up to date US05 As a Librarian, I want to register a new author, so 2 that it can be user for book register US06 As a Librarian, I want to remove an author 2 US07As a Librarian, I want to list all authors 3 US08 As a Librarian, I want to update an author, so that I 4 can left it up to date US09 As a Manager, I want to activate a book, so that 2 clients can book or rent it

-US10 As a Manager, I want to deactivate a book, so that

-US11 As a Manager, I want to list all booked books US12 As a Client, I can create a new book booking, so that clients cannot book or rent it

-US13 As a Client, I can create a new book rental, so that I

-As a Librarian, I want to send emails about new
+ID US CFP US01 As a Librarian, I want to register a new book, so 2 that it is available for booking and/or loan As a Librarian, I want to remove books US022 US03 As a Librarian, I want to list all books 3 US04 As a Librarian, I want to update books, so that I can left it up to date As a Librarian, I want to register a new author, so US05 2 that it can be user for book register US06 As a Librarian, I want to remove an author 2 US07As a Librarian, I want to list all authors 3 US08 As a Librarian, I want to update an author, so that I 4 can left it up to date US09 As a Manager, I want to activate a book, so that 2 clients can book or rent it US10 As a Manager, I want to deactivate a book, so that 2 clients cannot book or rent it As a Manager, I want to list all booked books US12 As a Client, I can create a new book booking, so that 3 I can rent it US13 As a Client, I can create a new book rental, so that I 3 can rent books As a Librarian, I want to send emails about new US14 2 books arrival Total 37 feedback and possible connections between data groups.
+The problem is that these assumption may not be true, so the estimation is over or under precise.